unicode-org/message-format-wg/exploration/maintaining-registry.md

 and various relationships between function sets that the working group decided was not appropriate.

-MessageFormat v2 includes a standard set of functions.
+MessageFormat v2 includes a REQUIRED set of functions.
 Implementations are required to implement all of the _selectors_ and _formatters_ in this set, including _operands_, _options_, and option values.